Looking for alternatives to Udemy?

 #4 Skillshare

-Looking for an alternative to Udemy that’s very similar then Skillshare is as close as they come.
+If you are looking for an alternative to Udemy, that’s very similar.
+Then Skillshare is as close as they come.
 Skillshare was founded in 2010 by Michael Karnjanaprakorn and Malcolm Ong in New York City.
-Since then this platform has featured instructors from Seth GodinGary Vaynerchuk, and Guy Kawasaki.
+Since then, this platform has featured instructors from Seth GodinGary Vaynerchuk, and Guy Kawasaki.

 Platform: Skillshare